EVSSAR Research Grants

 How to apply:

-EVSSAR grants are open to all EVSSAR members (except board members and their affiliates).
-Please send your application form to: andrea.delcarro@gmail.com.
+EVSSAR grants are open to all EVSSAR members (except board members and their affiliates or members granted in 2020).
+Please send your application form to: chiara.milani@unipd.it

 Assessment procedure: